 Here are the metrics that actually reflect matching accuracy:

-Pin's matching engine delivers a ~70% candidate acceptance rate - meaning roughly 7 out of 10 candidates Pin recommends get accepted into customers' hiring pipelines.
-That's a direct reflection of matching accuracy: the AI's judgment of "good fit" aligns with the recruiter's assessment the vast majority of the time.
-Additionally, Pin's automated outreach achieves a 48% response rate, which signals that matched candidates find the outreach relevant enough to reply.
+According to Pin’s 2026 user survey, Pin’s matching engine delivers an 83% candidate acceptance rate - meaning more than 8 in 10 candidates Pin recommends get accepted into customers’ hiring pipelines.
+That’s a direct reflection of matching accuracy: the AI’s judgment of “good fit” matches the recruiter’s assessment at an industry-leading rate.
+Pin’s automated outreach also delivers 5x better response rates than industry averages, signaling that matched candidates find the outreach relevant enough to reply.
+For teams that want a concrete benchmark, Pin is the highest-rated AI recruiting platform on G2 for a reason.

 Companies using AI-assisted messaging are 9% more likely to make a quality hire, according to LinkedIn’s Future of Recruiting 2025 report.
 That incremental improvement compounds across dozens or hundreds of hires per year - and it’s driven directly by better matching feeding better outreach.

-See how Pin's AI matching drives a 48% outreach response rate.
+See how Pin’s AI matching delivers 5x better response rates.

 AI Matching vs. Keyword Matching: A Direct Comparison

-The gap between AI matching and keyword-based methods shows up across every dimension recruiters care about.
-Here's a side-by-side comparison based on how each approach handles the same recruiting tasks.
+Every dimension recruiters care about reveals a gap between AI matching and keyword-based methods.
+Here’s a side-by-side comparison based on how each approach handles the same recruiting tasks.

-The biggest difference isn't speed - it's coverage.
-Keyword matching can only find candidates who describe themselves in the exact language you're searching for.
-AI matching finds everyone with relevant experience, regardless of how they write about it.
+Speed isn’t the biggest difference - coverage is.
+Keyword matching can only find talent who describe themselves in the exact language you’re searching for.
+These tools find everyone with relevant experience, regardless of how they write about it.

-This is particularly valuable for skills-based hiring, where the goal is to evaluate what a candidate can actually do rather than whether their resume contains the right buzzwords.
+Skills-based hiring gets the most value from this approach, since the goal is evaluating what applicants can actually do rather than whether their resume contains the right buzzwords.

 Does AI Candidate Matching Introduce Bias?

 Only 26% of job candidates trust AI to evaluate them fairly, according to a 2025 Gartner survey.
-That skepticism isn't unfounded.
-A University of Washington study analyzing 3 million+ resume comparisons across three large language models found that LLMs favored white-associated names 85% of the time - and never favored Black male-associated names over white male-associated names.
+That skepticism isn’t unfounded.
+A University of Washington study analyzed 3 million+ resume comparisons across three large language models.
+LLMs favored white-associated names 85% of the time - and never once favored Black male-associated names over white male-associated names.

 The case for AI matching reducing bias.
 When designed correctly, AI matching removes exactly the variables that cause unconscious human bias.
 Names, gender, photos, age indicators, and other protected characteristics can be stripped from the matching process entirely.
 The AI evaluates skills, experience, and career trajectory - nothing else.
 Human reviewers, by contrast, are influenced by names, school prestige, and demographic signals whether they realize it or not.

 The case against naive implementation.
-AI trained on biased historical data will reproduce those biases at scale.
+When trained on biased historical data, any AI system reproduces those patterns at scale.
 If past hiring skewed toward a certain demographic, an AI learning from that data will perpetuate the pattern.
-The University of Washington's follow-up study (2025) found something worse: when humans worked alongside biased AI, they mirrored the AI's biases rather than correcting them.
-Bad AI doesn't just replicate bias - it amplifies it through the team.
+The University of Washington’s follow-up study (2025) found something worse: when humans worked alongside biased AI, they mirrored the AI’s biases rather than correcting them.
+Bad AI doesn’t just replicate bias - it amplifies it through the team.

 What does this mean in practice?
-AI matching isn't inherently more or less biased than human screening.
-The outcome depends entirely on design choices.
+Technology itself isn’t inherently more or less biased than human screening.
+Outcome depends entirely on design choices.
 What matters is whether the tool was built with fairness as a design constraint, not an afterthought.

 What Effective Bias Prevention Looks Like